Investment Office · · 24 min read

 Existing GP relationships: If you're already investing in funds, those relationships are your first source of co-investment and direct deal flow.
 Make yourself useful.
 Provide value beyond capital.
 GPs share opportunities with LPs they trust and enjoy working with.

 Investment banks and intermediaries: Lower-middle-market investment banks often have mandates too small for institutional PE but perfect for family offices.
 Build relationships with 2-3 bankers who cover industries you understand.
-They're incentivized to bring you into processes if you can close.
+They're incentivised to bring you into processes if you can close.

 Independent sponsors: These are PE professionals without committed funds who source deals and then find capital for specific transactions.
 They need investors like you.
 The M&A Source tracks this as a growing channel for family office deal flow.